HEARST MULTIMEDIA TEAM REPORTING/NEWS COMPETITION WINNERS NAMED

 Darian Woehr, Ben Aijian, Emily Yue, Nicole Basille, Lindsay Carbonell, Danielle Wallace

-Sixth place, San Francisco State University team members:
+Fifth place, $1,000 award, San Francisco State University team members:

 Travis Wesley, Jake Tellkamp, Christianna Fjelstad, Ian Williams